Manage Incidents

 Figure: Incident details page

-The topmost right corner has few action icons which are explained in the table below.
+The upper-right corner contains several action icons, which are explained below.

 Change History